emma-oc/ds-class-intro/class01/git_setup.md

 Make sure you have the command line tool (terminal) but not the GitHub GUI desktop version.
 After installation, make sure your `git` is working by running `git --version` in your terminal.

 # GitHub
 [GitHub](https://github.com/) is a place to host Git repositories:

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

 If you do not have a GitHub account yet, please go ahead and create one.
 Follow the instructions in account set up to configure your local Git.
+If you need help, [this](https://help.github.com/en/github/getting-started-with-github/set-up-git) might be a good source to check how to configure user name and account in Git.

 If you're interested, spend 10 min to read and follow [this `Hello-Would` tutorial](https://guides.github.com/activities/hello-world/) to get some initial ideas for version control, repos, and how to use GitHub.